 In order to address the shortcomings of classical theory and to gain mechanistic insights into the nucleation process, we employ various machineries of statistical mechanics, including computer simulation and statistical mechanical density functional theory.

-For more news about Professor Kusaka, please visit our website.
+For more news about Professor Kusaka and his research group, please visit our chemical engineering department's website.